History of the Lord Mayor’s Show

 For years London had been trying to become a ‘commune’: a sort of early city state that would be able to declare its borders, make treaties and defend itself.
 King Richard had been an ally and King John may have thought it a smart move to go along with this.
 In 1215 he issued a Royal Charter that established the commune and allowed the City to choose its own Mayor every year instead of having a sheriff appointed by the King.

-At the end there you can see a careful condition: every year the newly elected Mayor must leave the safety of the City, travel upriver to Westminster and swear loyalty to the King.
+There was a condition: every year the newly elected Mayor must leave the safety of the City, travel upriver to Westminster and swear loyalty to the King.

-In fact the loyalty of 13th century London was quite flexible and its gratitude brief.
-The city became a base for the rebellious barons.
+In fact the loyalty of 13th century London was quite flexible and the city soon became a base for the rebellious barons.
 When they tried to get out of trouble later that year by offering the English crown to Prince Louis of France, Londoners are said to have lined the streets to welcome the invading French army.*

 Later that year the King was brought to heel and the Magna Carta was signed.
 It was never meant to be a constitutional milestone, but just another attempt to make peace.
 John never put his name to it, since he could not read or write, but among its 25 signatories we can see the second elected Mayor of London, William Hardel.
 He probably gave us this part: